Charles Bernard Day

-Charles Bernard Day (born April 12, 1957) is a United States magistrate judge and former nominee to be a United States district judge on the United States District Court for the District of Maryland.
+Charles Bernard Day (born April 12, 1957) is a former United States magistrate judge and former nominee to be a United States district judge of the United States District Court for the District of Maryland.
 His nomination to a life-tenure, federal district court judgeship during 2010 and 2011 ran aground amid opposition from Republican senators, who objected to moving forward with a United States Senate Committee on the Judiciary hearing on his nomination after what were reported to be "insurmountable concerns" by Republicans over matters raised during Day's background investigation.

 Early life and education

-Born in Dothan, Alabama, Day earned a bachelor's degree in criminal justice from the University of Maryland in 1978, a master's degree in judicial administration in 1980 from American University and a J.D. degree in 1984 from the University of Maryland School of Law.
+Day was born on April 12, 1957 in Dothan, Alabama.
+He earned a Bachelor of Arts in criminal justice from the University of Maryland in 1978, a Master of Science in judicial administration in 1980 from American University and a Juris Doctor in 1984 from the University of Maryland School of Law.

-Professional career
+Career

 Day began his legal career in 1985 as an assistant state's attorney for Montgomery County, Maryland.
 In 1989, he joined the Washington, D.C. law firm Sherman, Meehan, Curtin & Ain, working as a civil litigation attorney with the firm, being promoted to partner in 1995.

-Work as a magistrate judge
+Federal judicial service

 In 1997, Day was appointed by the judges on the United States District Court for the District of Maryland to be a federal magistrate judge.
+He retired on April 12, 2022.